spitofland/TimeEntryReview/README.md

 If your time entry system produces a text dump in a different format (likely), you will need to change the functions in ParseEntries.js to extract and compare the information correctly.

+A live demo can be found here: https://spitofland.github.io/TimeEntryReview/TimeEntryReview/TimeEntryReview.html

 # The Parse Functions

 ParseEntries.js has several functions that need to be defined.